Introduction: Herod or God the Baby?

 A theology of weakness does not feel the need to give unsatisfactory answers to difficult questions or to resolve what is better left in tension.
 Indeed, it recognizes the paradox at the heart of Christianity—the paradox of the God-man—is the tension that gives the faith its vitality and creativity.
 The believer exists then, in the liminal space of to and fro between heaven and earth, and allows himself to be molded into shape by this tension.
 The Church of weakness is always aware of the danger of tipping the paradox over to one side—joy over suffering, church over individual, spirit over flesh—and seeks always to walk the narrow path, not of balance, but of Spirit-led tension.
 Christianity is a lived navigation of paradoxes and the tensions must always be worked out within a given context.
 It can never therefore be worked out into a system; it is a life to be lived.

 A church of weakness is a Church of vulnerability.
 It takes its cue from Christ suffering on the Cross as the ultimate revelation of God’s glory.
 It seeks always to make itself vulnerable and to sacrifice itself, so that reconciliation and new life can occur.
 Such a Church is uninterested in self-preservation, it does not care about looking strong or powerful, but instead it makes itself weak and poor in the service of humanity.
 Such a church is genuinely capable of hearing the voices of those it has hurt and does not feel the need to justify what should not by justified.
 It does not paint over its failures, hide its ugliness or conceal its contradictions.
-Instead, the apologetic of such a church is its weakness.
-For only by making itself weak and vulnerable can it genuinely encounter the other and draw people in.
+Instead, the apologetic of such a church is its weakness: Just as the power and Glory of God is revealed in the suffering Christ, so too, is this revealed in the crucified Church.
+And just as the waters of life flow from the side of the murdered God, so too, life flows from the crucified Church.
+For only by making itself weak and vulnerable can it genuinely encounter the other, draw people in and be a life giving presence in the world.
 Pope Francis speaks beautifully of this others-oriented Church:

 I prefer a Church which is bruised, hurting and dirty because it has been out on the streets, rather than a church which is unhealthy from being confined and from clinging to its own security… My hope is that we will be moved by fear of remaining shut up within structures which give us a false sense of security, within which rules which make us harsh judges, within habits which make us feel safe, while at our door people are starving and Jesus does not tire of saying to us: Give them something to eat.